Splash into better hearing with our waterproof** solutions!

 Nearly everything can be purchased on the internet, so why not order hearing aids online?
 The greatest appeal of ordering hearing aids online is the time convenience it offers.
 However, the downside to this convenience is the lack of support and specificity for your hearing loss needs.
 Most hearing aids sold online are some form of OTC hearing aid.

-Prescription type hearing aids require a prescription from a hearing health provider.
+Prescription hearing aids require a prescription from a hearing health provider.
 While attending an appointment with an HCP might take time, these office visits mean you’re meeting with a licensed professional who can test your hearing to give you a complete and accurate understanding of your degree of hearing loss.
-They can also recommend the bet prescription or OTC hearing loss solutions to you rather than having to guess yourself
+They can also recommend the best prescription or OTC hearing loss solutions to you rather than having to guess on your own.

 If you choose to buy your hearing aids from a hearing clinic like a Miracle-Ear Hearing Aid Center, you will meet one-on-one with a hearing care provider (HCP) for a hearing test and to discuss your hearing.
 In these visits you’ll get an expert opinion on your hearing loss and a plan for taking care of your hearing health over the long term.
 Schedule an appointment at your local Miracle-Ear now.